mcaceresb/stata-gtools/README.md

 ### Generating group IDs is different than `egen`

-I do not intend to re-implement all of `egen`, just by-able functions.
-Atop the currently supported calls, two generic `egen` functions are provided that are much faster than their counterparts
+There are two generic `egen` functions provided that are much faster than their counterparts
 ```stata
 gegen id  = group(varlist)
 gegen tag = tag(varlist)
 ```

-Both are much faster than `egen` because they do not sort the data, and instead rely on hashes to tag the data and generate an id as new groups appear.
+Part of the reason they much faster than `egen` is that they do not sort the data, and instead rely on hashes to tag the data and generate an id as new groups appear.
 This means `group` will ID the first group that appears as 1 and the last as J; `egen` will sort the data first.

 ### Memory management